Fig 1. Section through the scalp and cranial wall.

 Arteries of the scalp and superficial temporal region

 There are five of these arteries on each side; they anastomose freely, and are derived either directly from the external carotid artery or indirectly from the internal carotid.
-Three are distributed mainly in front of the auricle, and two behind it (see Figure 3).
+Three are distributed mainly in front of the auricle, and two behind it (Fig 3).

 The three in front of the auricle are the supratrochlear, the supraorbital, and the superficial temporal.
 The two behind the auricle are the posterior auricular and the occipital.